leontsu/hilo-demo-site/README.md

 A production-ready demo site for the **Hilo** Chrome extension, built with Next.js 14 (App Router), TypeScript, and Tailwind CSS.
 Optimized for fast deployment on Vercel.

+**Hilo** is powered by Chrome's built-in Gemini Nano AI model, helping English learners read web content at their level with CEFR-based text simplification (A1-C1), interactive quizzes, and text summarization.

 ## 🚀 Quick Start

 ### Prerequisites